MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     > **NOTE**: It can take a minute or two for the import process to finish.
 Wait for the import process to complete.

-    GitHub will display a progress indicator and notify you when the import is complete.
+    GitHub displays a progress indicator and notify you when the import is complete.

 1. Once the import is complete, open your new repository.